MarkDeLaFleur/html-mxt/README.md

-next I used the tailwind reference for adding tailwind to svelte and ran the npm run dev and it worked. and did a commit to git and checked vercel for a build...
+next I used the tailwind reference for adding tailwind to svelte and ran the npm run dev and it worked. and did a commit to git and checked vercel for a build... if failed due to a locked  pnpm-lock.yaml file so I changed deployment settings over riding initial pnpm install command with pnpm install --no-frozen-lockfile then it worked ( shit, it always something.) next I'll add my simple blob detector to modules and see what that fucks up.
+@techstark/opencv-js and simpleblobdetector loaded  just peachy and npm run dev was fine. going to commit again.